<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 For instance, users might indicate a preference for retries to introduce no more than a 20% increase in requests.
 The service mesh will then conduct retries while adhering to this specified ratio.

-Configuring retries invariably involves a balance between enhancing success rates and avoiding excessive additional load on the system.
+Configuring retries invariably involves balancing enhancing success rates and avoiding excessive additional load on the system.
 Retry budgets make this trade-off explicit by enabling users to specify the amount of additional load the system is willing to tolerate from retries.

 2. Deadlines

-A deadline serves as a specified moment beyond which a client is unwilling to wait for a response from a server.
-Efficient resource utilization and latency improvements are achieved when clients avoid unnecessary waiting, and servers know when to cease processing requests.
+A deadline is a specified moment beyond which a client is unwilling to wait for a response from a server.
+Efficient resource utilization and latency improvements are achieved when clients avoid unnecessary waiting and servers know when to cease processing requests.

 2. Deadlines